What is a Ophthalmology Fractional CFO?

 |---|---|

-3-surgeon ophthalmology practice with ASC ownership, optical shop, and 2 employed optometrists.
-Total revenue across the practice and ASC was $8.2M, but the owner-surgeons each took home less than they expected.
-Nobody could clearly explain the financial relationship between the practice, ASC, and optical shop.
+A multi-surgeon ophthalmology practice with ASC ownership, an optical shop, and employed optometrists, combined revenue in the $8M–$10M range.
+Owner-surgeon take-home was below expectations.
+Nobody could clearly explain the financial relationship between the practice, the ASC, and the optical shop.

-- •ASC cost allocation was subsidizing practice overhead by $340K annually.
-The practice looked profitable, but only because the ASC was absorbing shared costs disproportionately
+- •ASC cost allocation subsidizing practice overhead by several hundred thousand dollars a year, so the practice looked profitable only because the ASC was absorbing shared costs disproportionately

-- •Premium IOL upgrades were generating $380K in patient revenue but the practice was only capturing a 22% margin due to untracked implant costs and underpriced upgrade fees
+- •Premium IOL upgrades generating meaningful patient revenue but at a sub-25% margin, driven by untracked implant costs and under-priced upgrade fees

-- •Anti-VEGF drug wastage billing (JW modifier) was not being submitted, resulting in $74K of unbilled drug waste per year
+- •Anti-VEGF drug waste billing (JW modifier) not being submitted, leaving mid-five figures in unbilled drug waste per year

 ASC reallocation

-22% to 38% margin through pricing and implant cost negotiation, adding $121K annually
+Margin roughly doubled through pricing and implant cost negotiation, adding six figures annually

 Premium IOL margin